Ilga Kreituse

-Ilga Kreituse (née Grava, born July 5, 1952, in Tērvete) is a Latvian politician, historian, and former Speaker of the Saeima.
+Ilga Kreituse (née Grava; born 5 July 1952) is a Latvian politician, historian, and former Speaker of the Saeima.

 Biography

 Kreituse was born in Tērvete and lived with her family, later moving to Jūrmala.
 In 1970, she graduated from Jūrmala Secondary School No. 3.
 From 1972 until 1977, Kreituse studied at the Faculty of History and Philosophy at the University of Latvia.
 From 1977 to 1980, she was involved with postgraduate studies at Moscow State University.
 In 1982, she left the university, defending her dissertation on "the use of mathematical methods in historical science."
 After returning to Latvia, she worked at the Faculty of History and Philosophy, the Institute of Party History and the Latvian Academy of Sciences.
 She also worked as a teacher at Riga State Gymnasium No.1.